How to Keep Carriage Bolts From Spinning

 7. Use a Spacer:

-If you’re working with metal, use a piece of rubber, plastic, tape, or anything else that’s slightly larger than the head of your carriage bolt to keep it from spinning while you’re threading it into the wood.
+If you’re working with metal, use a piece of rubber, plastic, tape, or anything else that’s slightly larger than the head of your carriage bolt to prevent it from spinning while threading it into the wood.
 If the hole is countersunk and reamed properly, the spacer should be flush with the surface of your project.

 8. Use a Rubber Pad: